React Hooks Basic

 }

-As we can see, we first make use of the componentDidMount method to first making a request to the API.
-Then we use setState method to set the state and re-render our page with the newly fetched data.
+As we can see, we first use the componentDidMount method to initially make a request to the API.
+Then we use the setState method to set the state and re-render our page with the newly fetched data.
 Without componentDidUpdate, if we click the NextId button, the UserDetails component will not fetch a user because we only call fetchUser once in componentDidMount.

-Tho, componentDidUpdate is usefull, it can caused a problem such as infinite loop when we call fetchUser() because of the setState method in it.
-Thus, we make use of prevProps value to conditionally call fetchUser.
+Although componentDidUpdate is useful, it can cause problems such as infinite loops when we call fetchUser() because of the setState method in it.
+Thus, we use the prevProps value to conditionally call fetchUser.

 useEffect

-We can achieve this same behaviour in a functional component using the useEffect and useState hooks.
+We can achieve this same behavior in a functional component using the useEffect and useState hooks.

 const changeId = (n) => {